GitHub-Creeper/coc-researches/README.md

 - Contributor Covenant Code of Conduct (version 2.1, HTML):https://www.contributor-covenant.org/version/2/1/code_of_conduct
 - FAQs and Translations: https://www.contributor-covenant.org/faq and https://www.contributor-covenant.org/translations
 - GitHub: https://github.com/EthicalSource/contributor_covenant

-Outside of Mozilla-provided resources, this fork provides experiment files, some pre-made code of conduct, and faqs.
 ________________________________________________________________________________________
 Welcome!
 This repository contains a number of resources, templates, standards and other useful things for open (source, education, knowledge, science) projects.